Visit Radovljica

 The Municipal Museum, Radovljica

-Discover why the 18th century was the time when Slovenian theatre and nationalism flourished.
+Discover why the 18th century was the era when Slovenian theatre and nationalism blossomed.

 Mošnje Ethnological Museum

-A nostalgic journey through Mošnje, where old objects tell the village’s vivid story.
+A nostalgic journey through Mošnje, where old objects tell the vibrant story of the village.

-Be enchanted by the only surviving smithy for hand-forged nails in Slovenia.
+Be enchanted by the only remaining forge for hand-forged nails in Slovenia.

 Museum of Hostages

-A sombre piece of World War II history is kept here in the former cells of Gestapo prisoners.
+A sombre piece of history from the Second World War is preserved here in the former cells of Gestapo prisoners.

 The Koster Museum House

-In this 200-year-old house, you’ll find an intact black kitchen and learn about the famous villagers of Kamna Gorica.
+In this two-hundred-year-old house you’ll find an untouched black kitchen and hear about the famous villagers of Kamna Gorica.

 Brezje Nativity Museum

-Experience the magic of nativity scenes from around the world, with over 500 unique specimens.
+Experience the magic of nativity scenes from all over the world, with more than 500 unique displays.

 Fovšaritnica Museum House in Kropa

-A well-preserved ironworkers’ house in Kropa, visitable by appointment only.
+A well-preserved ironworker’s house in Kropa, only open by appointment.

 Parking in Radovljica

-There is quite a lot of public, free, parking in Radovljica.
-Diagonally opposite the bus station you will find two car parks where you can park for free for 3 hours with a parking pass.
-From the car park, you walk into a beautiful little park which takes you towards the centre.
-A few minutes’ walk away are also large supermarkets with plenty of parking space.
-So you don’t really have to walk far for parking here.
+There’s a fair amount of public, free parking in Radovljica.
+Diagonally opposite the bus station you’ll find two car parks where you can park for free for up to 3 hours with a parking disc.
+From the car park, you’ll walk through a beautiful little park that leads you towards the centre.
+Just a few minutes’ walk away, there are also big supermarkets with plenty of parking spaces.
+So you really don’t need to walk far to find a parking spot here.

 Visit Radovljica

-You don’t need a day to visit this place.
-Combine it with a visit to Bled.
-Being close to the A2 motorway, it is also an easy stopover on the way to Ljubljana, or in the other direction to Triglav National Park.
-And by the way, you can just say “Ra-doof-Lits-ja”.
-You don’t have to pronounce the J in most place names.
+You don’t need a whole day to explore this town.
+Combine it with a trip to Bled.
+Because the town is close to the A2 motorway, it’s also an easy stopover on the way to Ljubljana, or in the other direction towards Triglav National Park.
+And by the way, you can just say “Ra-doof-leets-ya”.
+The J in most place names doesn’t need to be pronounced.